metal3d/bashsimplecurses/README.md

 An example is given: bashbar.
 Bashbar is a monitoring bar that you can integrate into tiling window managers.

 The (unfinished) goal of Bash Simple Curses is to create windows.
-It is only done to create colored windows and display information into.
+It is only intended to create colored windows and display information into.
+But, [with a little tips](https://bashsimplecurses.readthedocs.io/en/master/tips/), you can also make it interactive.

-To use this library, you have to import "simple_curses.sh" into your bash script, like so:
+To use this library, you have to import `simple_curses.sh` into your bash script, like so:

 ```bash